 Image: Shutterstock

 Jasmine tea, much like any other green tea or black tea, does contain some amount of caffeine.
+Certain pregnancy dietary restrictions need to be followed to ensure the health and safety of both the mother and the developing fetus and avoid pregnancy discomfort.
+Fetal development is influenced by the mother’s pregnancy diet.
 Consuming caffeine while you are pregnant is not strictly forbidden, but it is important that you take care of how much caffeine you have on a daily basis.
-To be on the safer side, drink no more than two cups of caffeinated drinks a day.
-It means that, even if you think that drinking jasmine tea makes you feel light and fresh, avoid having more than two cups.
+To be on the safer side, limit your caffeine intake to no more than two cups a day.
+It means that, even if you think that drinking jasmine tea makes you feel light and fresh, avoid having more than two cups for pregnancy wellness.

 Harmful Effects Of Caffeine While You Are Pregnant